Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 retrieved from the ``flow::Workspace`` which is accessible from inside a flow filter.

 .. code-block:: c++
-    :caption: Example of code inside a filter that retreives the MPI comm handle from the workspace
+    :caption: Example of code inside a filter that retrieves the MPI comm handle from the workspace

     #ifdef ASCENT_MPI_ENABLED
       int comm_id = flow::Workspace::default_mpi_comm();